pvdz/zeparser2/README.md

 ## src

-The src folder contains the two main files; `tok.js` and `par.js`.
+The src folder contains the three main files; `tok.js`, `par.js`, and `uni.js`.
 The `profiler.js` file is used by my benchmark project, feel free to ignore it.
-The `regexes` folder contains scripts that produce regular expressions to parse certain parts.
-They are _unused_, but I wanted to keep them regardless.

 ## Results